Biological methanation: Potential applications of biological methanation

 In a separate methanation plant the hydrogen is converted into methane together with carbon dioxide and then fed into the gas grid (stand-alone solution).

+Biological methanation in a pressurized reactor vessel (in-situ process).
+Pressure allows for better hydrogen solubility and therefore easier conversion into methane by microorganisms.
+A possible reactor configuration can be Autogenerative high-pressure digestion.
+Research in Korea has demonstrated that 90% > CH4, 180 MJ/m3 biogas can be produced in this way.

 Implementation in the field

 Since March 2015 the first power-to-gas plant globally is feeding synthetical bio methane, generated by means of biological methanation, into the public gas grid in Allendorf (Eder), Germany.
 The plant runs with an output rate of 15 Nm3/h, which corresponds to 400,000 kWh per year.
 With this amount of gas a distance of 750,000 kilometers per year with a CNG-vehicle can be achieved.